Saul Landau: Career

 Landau authored 14 books, produced and directed over 50 documentary films, and wrote editorial columns including for the Huffington Post.

 Landau was a member of the Fair Play for Cuba Committee.

 He frequently appeared on radio and TV shows.
+In the early 2000s he hosted Hot Talk, a weekly TV-radio show, for Cal Poly Pomona.

 Gore Vidal said, "Saul Landau is a man I love to steal ideas from."

 Landau was a fellow of the Institute for Policy Studies (IPS) in Washington, D.C. and a senior fellow and former director of the Transnational Institute in Amsterdam.

 He received an Emmy for his film Paul Jacobs and the Nuclear Gang (1980), which he co-directed with Jack Willis, with cinematography by Academy Award-winning filmmaker Haskell Wexler.
 He won the Edgar Allan Poe Award 1981 for "Best Fact Crime" for Assassination on Embassy Row (with John Dinges; Pantheon 1980) about the murder of TNI Director Orlando Letelier and their colleague and friend Ronnie Karpen-Moffitt.
 He received the Letelier-Moffitt Human Rights Award for his life's contribution to human rights and also received the Bernado O'Higgins award.

 In the early 1960s, he was a member of the San Francisco Mime Troupe and wrote the play "The Minstrel Show."
 At that time he was also working as a film distributor.